❉ In the ’90s, Jon Pertwee was the public face of Doctor Who.

 Good Morning with Anne & Nick (BBC, 1994)

-Even out of character – or rather, “under his green umbrella” as JP would have said – Pertwee could be relied upon for some telly gold, such as in this clip, once again pressed into service as the public face of Doctor Who and making a researcher’s day utter hell by throwing a spanner into the works of a harmless quiz competition with some good-natured pedantry, which allows the world’s most boring man, Nick Ross, to demonstrate a latent humorous streak with his sardonic, “Well I’m delighted you came along, Jon…” and some hilarity from the offscreen tech ops.
+Even out of character – or rather, “under his green umbrella” as JP would have said – Pertwee could be relied upon for some telly gold, such as in this clip, once again pressed into service as the public face of Doctor Who and making a researcher’s day utter hell by throwing a spanner into the works of a harmless quiz competition with some good-natured pedantry, which allows the world’s most boring man, Nick Owen, to demonstrate a latent humorous streak with his sardonic, “Well I’m delighted you came along, Jon…” and some hilarity from the offscreen tech ops.

 Vodafone Advert (1996)